Preparing you for the 21st Century

 German is also a popular major or minor for pre-med, pre-law and pre-engineering students.
 Give yourself an edge in the global economy and in global research by becoming immersed in a culture that lies at the heart of Europe.

-Four CSB/SJU students will be attending our new Eichstadt student exchange in Spring 2014.
+Check back to learn about CSB/SJU students attending our new Eichstadt student exchange!